yanyeung-shipit/roxi-rag-app/processors/README.md

 ## Best Practices

+1. For most scenarios, use `adaptive_processor.py` which automatically optimizes based on available resources
-1. For bulk processing, use `batch_rebuild_to_target.py` with appropriate batch sizes
+2. For bulk processing on high-resource systems, use `batch_rebuild_to_target.py` with appropriate batch sizes
-2. For overnight processing in Replit's resource-constrained environment, use single processors with monitoring
+3. For overnight processing in Replit's resource-constrained environment, use the adaptive processor
-3. Always check progress with `check_processor_progress.py` before and after processing
+4. Always check progress with `check_processor_progress.py` before and after processing
-4. Use checkpoint capabilities to resume interrupted processing
+5. Use checkpoint capabilities to resume interrupted processing